Boston

 files and folders.
 We will learn the basic skills necessary for using Windows

-and Windows programs (Windows 2000 or Windows XP), with special
+and Windows programs (Windows XP, Windows 7 beginning April 2010),

-attention to understanding, opening, saving, copying, moving, finding
+with special attention to understanding, opening, saving, copying, moving,

 maintenance and the customization of Windows to meet individual needs.